aphelps099/CA-SBDC/wp-content/plugins/autodescription/readme.txt

 * WordPress Multisite setups, this plugin is in fact built upon one.
 * Detection and output of robots.txt and sitemap.xml files.
 * Full integration with WordPress Core sitemaps.
+* Primary term (category) selection to influence breadcrumbs and links.
 * Output of structured data via Schema.org JSON-LD scripts.
 * Altering oEmbed for improved sharing on Discord.
 * Detection of various other SEO tools to help you switch graciously.
 * Translation plugins like WPML, Polylang, WPGlobus, and MultilingualPress.
-* E-commerce plugins, like WooCommerce and Easy Digital Downloads.
+* E-commerce plugins like WooCommerce and Easy Digital Downloads.
+* Forum plugins like bbPress and wpForo.
 * Editing posts and terms via WordPress's native bulk-and-quick-edit interfaces.
 * Headless mode via a single [constant definition](https://kb.theseoframework.com/?p=136).

-= Copyright legislation notice =

-In a few words: The SEO Framework allows search engines to do what they've been doing for the past 20 years via its preconfigured copyright settings.

-When you activate The SEO Framework on any site, you automatically grant rights to content aggregators, among Google, Bing, and Yandex, to obtain and use information from the site, including written work, images, audio, and video.
-You can control these rights via the robots-meta settings brought by this plugin.
-Your rights and the effectiveness of these settings are subject to your website's region and language, and the physical or virtual origin of the platform and their potential users through which your website's information is obtained and shared.
-It is up to the aggregator to honor your rights and the requests brought via The SEO Framework.

-If you wish to learn more, please refer to the [EU commission on copyright](https://ec.europa.eu/digital-single-market/en/modernisation-eu-copyright-rules).
-These rulings may propagate its effects through regions outside the EU.

 == Installation ==

 = This plugin requires: =

-* PHP 7.2 or higher.
+* PHP 7.4 or higher.
-* WordPress 5.5 or higher.
+* WordPress 5.9 or higher.
 * Any modern browser for administration.

 = Installation instructions: =